theobald-software/kb.theobald-software.github.io/content/_tables/table-cdc-mechanism.md

 ![Report-Workflow](/img/contents/tablecdc-process.png){:class="img-responsive"}

 The delta mechanism of TableCDC includes the following processes:
-- lookup process to read SAP metadata for the definition of the TableCDC extraction.
+- Lookup process to read SAP metadata for the definition of the TableCDC extraction.
-- CDC watch process to create and start tracking the TableCDC log table in SAP.
+- CDC watch process to create a database trigger on the source table and to create the corresponding log table in SAP.
-- synchronize data process to run the TableCDC extractions regularly.
+- Synchronize data process to run the TableCDC extractions regularly.

 {: .box-tip }